 Due to an email database leak (as HitBTC itself confirmed), scammers/hackers can get many leaked email addresses and use them to register on the platform.

-That is, if your email was involved in the data breach, you might receive such confirmation email from the official HitBTC:
+That is, if your email was involved in the data leak, you might receive such confirmation email from the official HitBTC:

 Thank you for signing up for HitBTC To complete the sign-up process, please follow the link: hxxps://hitbtc[.]com/confirm-email?token=CBb-IdwL9CDr_JEvVqEIy_syzeYdSlzo_xoNWmEFDhH0tG730bx7ILV_DQ2FlmOt This link will expire in 48 hours.
 You may be asked to enter this confirmation code: CBb-IdwL9CDr_JEvVqEIy_syzeYdSlzo_xoNWmEFDhH0tG730bx7ILV_DQ2FlmOt Best regards, HitBTC Team

 What to do if you find your email leaked: